- About Us

 One of the most basic actions you can take as a shareholder activist is to watch your investment-related mail carefully and vote your proxies when you receive them.
 To make sure that corporate managers know that shareholders want improvements in social and environmental performance, not just increased profits, it's important to vote your proxies whenever the opportunity presents itself.
-Please see our Shareholder Resolution Focus List at Proxy Democracy (and our own proxy voting charts).
+Please see our Shareholder Resolution Focus List.

 Visit the Interfaith Center on Corporate Responsibility for a comprehensive database of current social resolutions, along with annual meeting voting results for each.